 Of course, the lack of information makes finding these college football prop bets frustrating (and sometimes tricky), but that’s where we come in.

-College Football Player Props: Week 2
+College Football Player Props: Bowl Season

 NCAAF Prop Results: 2024 YTD